NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 Analytics data for *search* for large web sites is often too verbose and inharmonious to analyze.
 One "portal" site studied receives around 150,000 "clicks" per month from search-engine results screens, and around 100,000 queries per month from site search.
 Reporting for each has many variations on the same conceptual ideas, making the content difficult to analyze and summarize.
 For this reason, many web managers are not looking for meaning in the search terms people are using.

 **We should** put the more-frequent queries into "buckets" of broader topics, so subject matter experts have a way to focus on their own buckets and evaluate how well customers are finding what the customers are looking for.
+Health/medical analytics managers can use the Unified Medical Language System (UMLS) [Semantic Network](https://semanticnetwork.nlm.nih.gov/) and Semantic Groups, to do this.
 This work will help the SMEs envision new ways to serve those information needs better.

 Search represents the direct expression of our visitors’ intent.
 We should use this data to improve our staff’s awareness of what customers need from us.